 - You can make the story up, or you can write about true events (fiction vs. non-fiction).

-- There’s a beginning, middle and the end (a resolution of the story).
+- There’s a beginning, middle, and end (a resolution of the story).

 - There’s dialogue, actions, thoughts, and feelings.